-• This day also aims at making people more and more aware about its preservation.
+- This day also aims at raising awareness about its preservation.

-• Recognise the Almighty Supreme God Kabir the all capable who is nurturing everything everywhere.
-By obtaining His refuge one attains peace and happiness in its life.
+- Recognise the Almighty Supreme God Kabir, the all capable, Who nurtures everything everywhere.
+By obtaining His refuge, one attains peace and happiness in its life.

 What is World Ozone Day?

-The world community is celebrating “World Ozone Day” (WOD) on September 16, 2023.
-It is the day to mark the completion of 35 years of the Montreal Protocol for the protection of the ozone layer.
-Today everyone recognizes the importance of the ozone layer and how it helps to protect humans and other beings from harmful UV radiation emitted by the sun.
+The global community is celebrating “World Ozone Day” (WOD) on September 16, 2023.
+On this day everyone recognizes the importance of the ozone layer and how it protects humans and other living beings from harmful UV radiation emitted by the sun.

-On September 16 World Ozone Day is commemorated every year to spread awareness among people about the depletion of the Ozone Layer and find solutions to preserve it.
+World Ozone Day is commemorated on September 16 every year to raise awareness among people about the depletion of the Ozone Layer and to find solutions for its preservation.

 History of World Ozone Day

-• It was agreed and formalized by 28 nations on 22 March 1985 in the Vienna Convention for the Protection of the Ozone Layer to adopt a mechanism to stop continuous depletion of ozone layer.
+- On 22 March 1985, 28 nations agreed and formalised the Vienna Convention for the Protection of the Ozone Layer to adopt a mechanism to stop continuous depletion of ozone layer.

-• Then in 1987 Montreal Protocol was drafted which aimed at banning the substances that lead to ozone depletion.
+- Afterwards, in 1987 Montreal Protocol was drafted, aiming to ban substances that lead to ozone depletion.

 Why is the Vienna Convention Significant?

-As per UNEP, In 1985, the world’s governments approved the Vienna Convention for the Protection of the Ozone Layer.
-Under the Convention’s Montreal Protocol, scientists and the industry in close coordination with governments collaborated to reduce 99 percent of all ozone-depleting substances.
-This way, the Montreal Protocol helped the ozone layer healing.
-UNEP predicts the ozone layer to return to pre-1980 values by mid-century.
+According to UNEP, in 1985, the world’s governments approved the Vienna Convention for the Protection of the Ozone Layer.
+Under the Convention’s Montreal Protocol, scientists and the industry, in close coordination with governments, collaborated to reduce 99 percent of all ozone-depleting substances.
+In this way, the Montreal Protocol helped the ozone layer to heal.
+UNEP predicts that the ozone layer will return to pre-1980 levels by mid-century.

 ■ Also Read: Climate Change Solutions: Climate Change Has Become a Serious Concern for Humanity

-Further, the Kigali Amendment came into force in 2019 in support of the Protocol.
-As per the Kigali Amendment, the world community will work towards reducing hydrofluorocarbon (HFCs), greenhouse gases with powerful climate-warming potential, and damaging to the environment.
+According to the Kigali Amendment 2019 the global community will work towards reducing hydrofluorocarbon (HFCs), greenhouse gasses with powerful climate-warming potential that are harmful to the environment.

 Aim of Montreal Protocol